-In myoelectric orthoses, or myoelectric prostheses, also called bionic hand prostheses, the EMG (electromyogram) is derived with the aid of surface electrodes on the muscles.
+In myoelectric orthoses or myoelectric prostheses, also called bionic hand prostheses, the EMG (electromyogram) is derived with the aid of surface electrodes on the muscles.
 The electronic hand is controlled muscularly (= "myo").
 These signals from the muscles are then recorded by the respective control unit of the orthosis system and transmitted to the motors in a movement order.
 In the case of amputations, for example, patients have long been able to be fitted with myoelectric prostheses, especially myoelectric arm prostheses.
 Until now, the problem has been when a body part, for example the arm, is still present but its motor function is lost, because for a long time there were no suitable solutions for this in terms of disability compensation.
 Myoelectric orthoses and prostheses can provide support in these cases and thus restore the lost learning ability.
 As a result, everyday life can be completely redesigned.
 Grasping objects, holding objects, carrying objects and even fine motor grips are possible again.

 Like a mind-controlled hand prosthesis, the myoelectric orthosis, or myoelectric hand-arm prosthesis, detects the weak muscle signals on the surface of the skin and activates the orthotic movement thanks to integrated motors.
 To control the motors, derived EMG signals (electromyogram) are used.
-The signal is amplified many times over so that even patients with severe paralysis can use the myolectrical orthoses.
+The signal is amplified many times over, so that even patients with severe paralysis can use the myolectrical orthoses.
 How long the diagnosis and paralysis have existed, for example, is irrelevant for Myo orthoses.
 The microprocessor-controlled high-tech prosthesis owes its high functionality to electrodes integrated in the socket.
 These electrodes convert the electrical voltage generated in the muscle strands of the residual limb into movement.
-Some of the fingers can be controlled individually (multi-articulating), and vibration signals can be used to provide feedback to the user on grip strength.
+Some of the fingers can be controlled individually (multi-articulating) and vibration signals can be used to provide feedback to the user for grip strength.

 An industrially manufactured hand fitting is located at the end of the socket.
 It is selected depending on the individual needs of the prosthesis wearer.